GaelVaroquaux/website/content/science/comparing_distributions_l1.rst

 Given two samples from two unknown populations, the goal of two-sample tests is to determine whether the underlying populations differ with a statistical significance.
-For instance, we may care to know whether the spatial distributions across the US differ between McDonald’s and KFC restaurants.
+For instance, we may care to know whether the McDonald's and KFC use different logic to chose locations of restaurants across the US.
 This is a difficult question: we have access to data points, but not the underlying generative mechanism, that is probably governed by marketing strategies.